-Several provisions of the bill would have fiscal impacts:
+Several provisions of the act have fiscal impacts:

-- The bill provisions pertaining to beneficial agricultural substances would have a de minimis impact on State revenue. - The new pesticide registration fee would generate an estimated \$613,000 for the Pesticide Monitoring Special Fund in fiscal year 2026. - Provisions pertaining to household hazardous waste collection plans and the Paint Product Stewardship Program would have a de minimis impact on State revenue.
+- The act's provisions pertaining to beneficial agricultural substances have a de minimis impact on State revenue - The new pesticide registration fee will generate an estimated \$613,000 for the Pesticide Monitoring Special Fund in fiscal year 2026. - Provisions pertaining to household hazardous waste collection plans and the Paint Product Stewardship Program have a de minimis impact on State revenue.